 Introduction to Fox Chapel, Pennsylvania

 Fox Chapel, Pennsylvania, in Allegheny county, is 7 miles NE of Pittsburgh, Pennsylvania.
-The town, which benefits from easy access to the nearby cities and towns with which it shares the Pittsburgh metropolitan area, has a population of approximately 5,436.
+The town benefits from easy access to the nearby cities and towns with which it shares the Pittsburgh metropolitan area.

 Fox Chapel History

 Native Indians inhabited the area before James Powers arrived in 1790.
 The Fox Chapel Borough was carved out of the O'Hara and Indiana Townships.
 Following a court order, Fox Chapel was incorporated in 1934 despite resistance from inhabitants of the two townships.
 Later some inhabitants wanted to expand the borough because they felt that it had superior administration.
 The town was named after John Fox, a German immigrant who arrived in 1831.
 His daughter donated land to the Faith United Methodist Church with the desire that a chapel be named after her father.